maxtepkeev/python-redmine/docs/resources/invoice.rst

        (optional).
 Invoice lines as [{'': ''}, ...], accepted keys are:

+    - id (optional).
+If not set, a new line will be created.
-    - description (required).
+    - description (optional).
 Product description.
     - position (optional).
 Position of the line among other invoice lines.
     - quantity (optional).
 Product quantity.
     - product_id (optional).
 ID of the product.
     - tax (optional).
 Tax in percentage.
     - price (optional).
 Price of the product.
     - units (optional).
-Product amount.
+Unit type, i.e. hours, days, products etc.
+    - _destroy (optional).
+Whether to delete line with a specified id.

    :param list uploads:
     .. raw:: html